Mahatma Gandhi: Brahmacharya: abstinence from sex and food

-Along with many other texts, Gandhi studied Bhagavad Gita while in South Africa.
+Along with many other texts, Gandhi studied the Bhagavad Gita while in South Africa.
 This Hindu scripture discusses jnana yoga, bhakti yoga and karma yoga along with virtues such as non-violence, patience, integrity, lack of hypocrisy, self restraint and abstinence.
-Gandhi began experiments with these, and in 1906 at age 37, although married and a father, he vowed to abstain from sexual relations.
+Gandhi began experiments with these, and in 1906 at age 37, although married, he vowed to abstain from sexual relations.

 Gandhi's experiment with abstinence went beyond sex, and extended to food.
-He consulted the Jain scholar Rajchandra, whom he fondly called Raychandbhai.
+He consulted the Jain scholar Shrimad Rajchandra, whom he fondly called Raychandbhai.
 Rajchandra advised him that milk stimulated sexual passion.
 Gandhi began abstaining from cow's milk in 1912, and did so even when doctors advised him to consume milk.
 According to Sankar Ghose, Tagore described Gandhi as someone who did not abhor sex or women, but considered sexual life as inconsistent with his moral goals.

 Gandhi tried to test and prove to himself his brahmacharya.
 The experiments began some time after the death of his wife in February 1944.
 At the start of his experiment, he had women sleep in the same room but in different beds.
-He later slept with women in the same bed but clothed, and finally, he slept naked with women.
-In April 1945, Gandhi referenced being naked with several "women or girls" in a letter to Birla as part of the experiments.
+He later slept with women in the same bed, often naked.
+In April 1945, Gandhi referenced sleeping with several "women or girls" in a letter to Birla as part of the experiments.
 According to the 1960s memoir of his grandniece Manu, Gandhi feared in early 1947 that he and she may be killed by Muslims in the run-up to India's independence in August 1947, and asked her when she was 18 years old if she wanted to help him with his experiments to test their "purity", for which she readily accepted.
-Gandhi slept naked in the same bed with Manu with the bedroom doors open all night.
-Manu stated that the experiment had no "ill effect" on her.
 Gandhi also shared his bed with 18-year-old Abha, wife of his grandnephew Kanu.
 Gandhi would sleep with both Manu and Abha at the same time.
-None of the women who participated in the brahmachari experiments of Gandhi indicated that they had sex or that Gandhi behaved in any sexual way.
-Those who went public said they felt as though they were sleeping with their ageing mother.
+According to Vinay Lal, Gandhi slept naked with Manu and Abha several times, in order to test his celibacy and his will to abstain from committing sexual acts, in order to fulfill the conditions he felt were required in order to become a brahmacharya.